-If you manage multiple products out of the same productboard project, chances are good that certain fields used for feature prioritization don’t relate to every product.
+If you manage multiple products out of the same productboard w, chances are good that certain fields used for feature prioritization don’t relate to every product.
 To ensure each teammate can focus on the fields most relevant to them, makers can associate fields with specific products.

 Fields that can be associated with specific products:

 - Release groups

 - Custom fields (including text, number, dropdown, workspace member)